mousetail/Mousetail-s-roguelike/README.md

 Work started in august 2014

-Most of the components and basic arcitecture can be found in design folder.
+Most of the components and basic architecture can be found in design folder.

 Instructions for running:
 You need python 2.7 installed, and a recent pygame distribution.
 Open src/3d_render.py with pythonw.exe.
 It should work.